Storyteller Tip on Story Impact © by Anna Lee Walters

 • Notice how they juncture.

-• Look inward at the core.
+• Look at the core.

-• Follow their links to human senses.
+• Make those impressions link to human senses.

-• Allow the story to come alive.
+• Allow a story to come alive.

-• See the MAGIC of it at work!
+• See the MAGIC at work!

 This process works for me, but I have been writing short stories (and novels) and teaching oral stories of Native American people for a very long time!
 Information shared here is from my personal experience as a writer and teacher.